Claiming compensation for medical negligence

 How long you have to start a claim

-Your solicitor should be able to tell you at your first meeting about the time limits for starting a claim.
-This is 3 years from the alleged injury or date of knowledge of the injury.
+Your solicitor should be able to tell you at your first meeting about the time limits for starting formal court proceedings.
+This is 3 years from the alleged date of negligence or date of knowledge of the injury if later.

-For a child, the 3 years does not start until age 18, so you may have up to 21 years if the injury happened at birth.
+For a child, the 3 years does not start until age 18, so you will have up to 21 years if the injury happened at birth.

-If the injured person has a significant intellectual impairment, whether or not from the injury, the limit of 3 years will not apply.
-So it's worth enquiring, even if the person is over 21.
+If the injured person has a significant intellectual impairment, whether or not from the injury, they will need to be assessed to determine if they lack capacity to litigate.
+This means to bring the claim themselves.
+If expert evidence determines that they do lack capacity to litigate, the limit of 3 years will not apply.
+So it is worth enquiring, even if the person is over 21.

 Length of negligence claim process